plasma-umass/custom-public/README.md

 ### Without Littering

-As a sanmity check, we run each benchmark without littering, with both the custom allocation enabled and the shim.
+We run each benchmark without littering, with both the custom allocation enabled and the shim.

 | Benchmark    | Time elapsed (custom, seconds) | Time elapsed (shim, seconds) | Ratio |
 |--------------|--------------------------------|------------------------------|-------|